Federal Charter School Program: Charter schools today

 Today's charter schools are centered within urban areas, and generally accept a higher proportion of low-achieving, low-income students.
 In general, they are small – with about 60% enrolling fewer than 200 students (in comparison, only about 16% of traditional public school enroll fewer than 200 students), and have a slightly lower proportion of students with disabilities and who are limited in English proficiency.

-While most charter schools continue to be run by independent organizations, there is an increasing number of "name-brand" charter schools, run by organizations such as KIPP (The Knowledge is Power Program), EdVisions or Big Picture.
+While most charter schools are run by independent organizations, an increasing number are run by "name-brand" charter organizations such as KIPP (The Knowledge is Power Program), EdisonLearning, EdVisions or Big Picture.
 The creation of these management organizations develops from the philosophy that there needs to be a way to quickly replicate the success of charter schools if they are truly going to transform education.
 These organizations seek to franchise charter schools – or build individually managed units that follow the basic philosophy and regulations of a central organization – in order to grow their charter school model.